 - Your funding needs are moderate and manageable.

-NBFCs like HDFC Credila and Avanse often consider your academic profile and the credibility of your course, offering more flexible eligibility criteria.
+Several NBFCs consider your academic profile and the credibility of your course, offering more flexible eligibility criteria.

 Students with No Co-Applicants

-For students who don’t have an eligible co-applicant, international lenders offer specialised options.
-These lenders, such as MPOWER Financing and Prodigy Finance, focus on factors like your admission to partner universities, academic achievements, and potential future earnings rather than your family’s financial situation.
+For students who don't have an eligible co-applicant, some international lenders offer specialised options.
+These lenders focus on factors like your admission to partner universities, academic achievements, and potential future earnings rather than your family's financial situation.

 International loans are suitable when: